 The program has a flexible format so that senior mentors, mid-career planners, and emerging professionals can tailor their own experience in a team.
 GPA members who are practicing planners at any career stage are encouraged to apply.
 Participants benefit from leadership development, professional development, career advice, and networking.

-Please reach out to Caroline Evans to volunteer as a Senior Mentor or on the committee.
+Please reach out to Mollie Bogle to volunteer as a Senior Mentor, sit on the committee or with any questions.

 FAQs